 From there it’s a taxi (or New York Subway if you prefer) to your dinner date at Raoul’s on Prince Street.
 It’s wonderfully atmospheric, has delicious food and will ease you in to New York at night quite superbly.
 If you ask a taxi driver to “please take us to ‘Raoul’s’ on Prince St at Sullivan and Thompson” you’ll be dropped off right outside.
 We recommend booking restaurants long before you travel if at all possible.
-To make a reservation at Raoul’s call +212-966-3518 or use opentable.com.
+You could use opentable.com.

 After dinner, take a stroll back to the hotel and – if you have enough energy left – have a nightcap in the bar.
 The Soho Grand’s bar is sophisticated and chic and an ideal spot to affirm the weekend’s plans.

 The Saturday Shop